justart-dev/react-devtools-extension/STORE_LISTING.md

 • View your recent clipboard history at a glance
 • Re-copy to clipboard with a single click

+Locator (React Component Inspector)
+• Alt + Hover to highlight React components with source location
+• Alt + Click to open component source file in your IDE
+• Supports VSCode, Cursor, Windsurf, IntelliJ IDEA, Antigravity
+• Works with React 17+ and RSC

 Why Taillog?

 • Lightweight & Fast: Works without impacting browser performance